andyg7/News-Chat-App/README.md

 - Add some sort of crypto to communications
    - messages are sent in cleartext
-- Add client code
+- Add support for more types of commands user can use
-- Add support for me types of commands user can use
+  - specifically news api ones